DO NOT CONTACT THE VENUE!

 Each comic must signup individually themselves.
 You can sign yourself up, but if you have a friend who wants to get on also, they must email us directly themselves to signup.

-FIRST TIMERS: Are you a beginner, “newbie”, trying standup for the first time?
-Email CurtShackelford@verizon.net to sign up for an audition slot.
+FIRST TIMERS: Are you a beginner trying standup for the first time?
+Email CurtShackelford@verizon.net to sign up for a slot.

-VETERANS: (more than 6 months experience): please email us a YouTube video link of your stand-up act in the same email with your show date request.
-Please do not send videos of you doing sketch comedy, comedic acting,improv,etc-we need to see you doing STANDUP.
+VETERANS: (more than 6 months experience): Please email us a YouTube video link of your stand-up act in the same email with your show date request, so we can gauge how much time to give you, i.e. the funnier the clip the more stage time you get.
+Please do not send videos of you doing sketch comedy, comedic acting, improv, hosting a talk/game show,etc-we need to see you doing STANDUP.
+Do not send videos of you doing “crowd work”-we need to see you doing your actual planned set.
 Do not send “media kits” or “press kits” that we have to dig thru to find your YouTube clip.
-Send YouTube clip link in the same email with your show date request in the body of the email at the top, so we can view it quickly.
-We get approx. 25 videos a day and if we have to dig to find your clip we will have to skip it.
+We get approx. 25 videos a day and if we have to dig through an EPK to find your clip we will have to skip it.
+Send your YouTube clip link in the same email with your show date request in the body of the email at the top, so we can view it quickly, and include the password if it’s a “private” video.
+YouTube videos you submit DO NOT have to be great works of cinematic art.
+As long as we can sort of hear you and sort of see you, that’s all we need.
+It’s the content we care about, not the production values.
+If you are NOT currently living in the DC-MD-VA area, please let us know what city you are based in.
 Email: CurtShackelford@verizon.net.
-If you are NOT currently living in the DC-MD-VA area, please let us know what city you are based in.

 OUT-O’-TOWNERS: Just passing through?
 Let us know if you’re a newbie or a veteran and what City/State you’re from.
 If you are a veteran, please include a YouTube clip or video link so we can gauge how much stage time to give you.
 Please do not send videos of you doing sketch comedy, comedic acting,improv,etc-we need to see you doing STANDUP.
-Please Email the video link of your act and the dates you’ll be in the DC area to: CurtShackelford@verizon.net.
+Please Email the video link of your act and the exact when-to-when dates you’ll be in the DC area to: CurtShackelford@verizon.net.
+Even if your “in-town” dates don’t match up with any of our weekly public show dates, still let us know the date range you’ll be here in DC, just in case we have some un-advertised private party paid gigs we can use you for.

 If you’ve submitted videos before and did not hear back from us, please submit a new video after 6 months more experience.
 6 months more stage time can sometimes result in a huge leap in the quality of your act.
 Email YouTube video links to CurtShackelford@verizon.net